SilasMarvin/lsp-ai/README.md

 *On the left: VS Code using Mistral Codestral.
 On the right: Helix using stabilityai/stable-code-3b*

+**Note that speed for completions is entirely dependent on the backend being used.
+For the fastest completions we recommend using either a small local model or Groq.**

 # The Case for LSP-AI

 **tl;dr LSP-AI abstracts complex implementation details from editor specific plugin authors, centralizing open-source development work into one shareable backend.**